BlackCat1606/sch-Conquer/README.md

 The tests being described here are non exhaustive and more test have been implemented and carried out to ensure the integrity of the game as a whole.
 ####Application Level Testing

-The next category of component level testing accounts for the various UI sub game components on the main Game Screen and its expected exhibited behaviour.
+The next category of component level testing accounts for the various UI sub game components on the main `DotsScreen` and its expected exhibited behaviour.
 This portion of testing helps to validate further the integrity of the messages being sent and processed by the concurrency architecture in placed.
 The test fundamental role is to check the correctness of messages sent and received and also the corresponding results are reflected to the player correctly.
 The following details are some of the sub game screen UI components tested:

 - **Verify the correctness of points updated**
 The number of points received by each player should reflect the main game logic’s point system as well as the actual intended moves of the player.
 This test ensures that the arithmetic logic used in the point system is implemented accurately as well as the legal moves made by the players.